devilyouwei/NVimmer/README.md

 For auto complete, check errors/warnings, autoformat, color highlight and other ide functions, you can choose to install them according to your main language.

 The following plugins will be installed automotically when you open NeoVim(because I config them in init.vim).

-Of course, you can input the following commands to install them manually again in nvim or remove them from init.vim.
+Of course, you can input the following commands to install them manually again in nvim or remove them from init.vim if you don't need it.

 ```bash
 :CocInstall coc-html